cloudytuts/website/content/en/tutorials/kubernetes/running-python-flask-in-kubernetes.md

 #### Selecting a Base Image
 When building your own image you will need to base it off a base image.
 There are a number of options available, from native Ubuntu or Alpine Linux to fully prepared Flask.
 Our recommendation is to keep things as simple and lightweight as possible, and to find use official images where possible.

 For Python Flask it is recommended to use `python` as your base image.
-It is also recommended to be explicit with which release of the image by specificing a tag.
+It is also recommended to be explicit with which release of the image by specifying a tag.
 In our example Dockerfile, we've chosen `python:3.8.3-alpine` as our base image.

 {{< note >}}
 Always be as explicit as possible when setting your base image.
 Never use the *latest* tag and instead choose a specific version.
 Latest truly means latest, which means every build could likely use a different base image, which may be problematic when your development, testing, and production environments end up with a wild variety of different Python versions.
 {{< /note >}}

-For our example we've choosen to run Python 3.8.3 and to use the smallest image available.
+For our example we've chosen to run Python 3.8.3 and to use the smallest image available.
 Our base image will be `python:3.8.3-alpine`.

 #### Dockerfile
 A *Dockerfile* is a set of instructions to build a Docker image using well defined actions, such as `FROM`, `COPY`, `RUN`, `ENTRYPOINT`, `CMD`, `ENV`.
 Creating a Dockerfile is the first step towards dockerizing your application.